ThomWright/ThomWright.github.io/_drafts/retry-model.md

 incoming_requests * (1 + num_retries) ^ num_servers = 10,000 * 4 ^ 3 = 640,000
 ```

 From 10,000 incoming requests we can end up sending over half a million requests to the dependency.
 If it was failing because it was overloaded, it ain't recovering anytime soon.
+It also introduces a higher risk of [metastability problems](https://sigops.org/s/conferences/hotos/2021/papers/hotos21-s11-bronson.pdf).

 Notably, at low failure rates they both behave pretty similarly.
 Choosing between the two, I'd pick the one which doesn't behave pathologically at high failure rates.